🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

 | Invested ₹ | Total ₹ deployed in this stock across all brokers (net of charges) | Computed |

 | [9 Broker Cols] | Per-broker P&L% for this stock.
-Red = breach, amber = approaching, green = comfortable. | Computed |
+Dark red = breach, amber = approaching, dark green = fully committed. | Computed |

 | Buy Qty | How many shares you can buy at LTP given the invest amount you set in the sticky calculator | Computed |